On the 25th November 2015 the RSPCA WA opened their new cat facilities that would:

-The total number of cats processed by the RSPCA WA in 2016/17 was 824.
-Making the kill rate somewhere around 25%, and absolutely staggering for a low-volume shelter.
-And almost unbelievably, this number includes animals "rehomed in Albany" - which is an auxiliary branch that doesn't even feature on Adoptapet and is run entirely by a team of volunteers.
+The total number of cats processed by the RSPCA in the year was 847.
+Making the kill rate around 33%, and absolutely staggering for a low-volume shelter.

-And almost unbelievably, even less dogs were processed by the organisation with just 782 dogs for the year (again, including Albany) and just 379 dog adoptions.
+And almost unbelievably, even less dogs were processed by the organisation with just 387 dog adoption for the year.

 While a little over $4 million dollars are classified as "Other operating costs" and are broken down as follows;